MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Limitations

 \subsection{Unique Contribution of Unit Tests}

-We also explore the unique contribution of the generated unit tests on Python.
+Beyond standard coverage metrics, we introduce unique contribution to assess the efficiency and non-redundancy of generated unit tests.
+While similar uniqueness metrics have been explored in prior work (e.g., TestPilot~\cite{schafer2023empirical}), we apply this concept to our distinct context of multi-file test generation scenarios.
 The unique contribution is defined as the total portion of coverage contributed by each generated unit test that does not overlap with the coverage of other unit tests.
-This is important for several reasons.
-First, some LLMs generate more unit tests than others, making it insufficient to rely solely on coverage rate as a metric; the unique contribution of each test should also be considered.
-Second, it is crucial for LLMs to generate fewer unit tests while still achieving a high coverage rate, as running a large number of tests can sometimes be resource- or time-intensive.
+This measure addresses two critical limitations of conventional metrics.
+First, it accounts for variations in test quantity across different LLMs, as relying solely on coverage rate becomes insufficient when models produce widely differing numbers of tests.
+Second, it recognizes the importance of achieving high coverage with minimal tests, as executing numerous tests can be resource-intensive and time-consuming.
+Further details in Appendix~\ref{sec: more unique}.

-Table~\ref{tab: unique_contribution} reveals that all the tested LLMs have low rates of unique contributions, indicating a tendency to produce redundant and repetitive unit tests.
-Although GPT-o1 has better coverage rates than Claude-3.5-Sonnet, GPT-o1 produces significantly more unit tests, and its unique contribution is lower than Claude-3.5-Sonnet’s, indicating that it relies on quantity rather than quality to reach higher coverage.
-As a result, this approach may compromise the overall efficiency of the testing process.
+Table~\ref{tab: unique_contribution} reveals that all tested LLMs exhibit low unique contribution rates, indicating a tendency toward redundant and repetitive unit tests.
+Although GPT-o1 has better coverage rates than GPT-5-mini, it produces significantly more unit tests, and its unique contribution is lower than GPT-5-mini’s, indicating it prioritizes quantity over quality to attain higher coverage.
+GPT-o1 potentially compromises the overall efficiency of the testing process.